glynis/generateExperiments/README.md

 Pseudorandomize (psuedorandomize)
 ===================
-This function pseudo-randomzies the items.  ...to be filled in with greater detail...
+This function pseudo-randomzies the items.
+Pseudorandomizing creates a mostly random list, but ensures items of the same type do not appear many times in a row.
+Pseudorandomizing first randomzies the items within blocks, and then passes through the list looking for 2 or more items of the same _ and 3 or more items of the same _.
+If too many of one kind of item are in a row, the item is moved to the bottom of the list.
+This process is continued until the end of the block is reached, and repeated for all five blocks.

 Generate Subject Files (generate.subj.files)
 ===================
 This function generates subject files using megalist (created by calling getmegalist) and calls writefiles to write the actual .txt files.

-Called by catalyst for loop at the end of script.
+Called by for loop at the end of script.

 Get megalist (getmegalist)